-Two-door compressor-type freezer, class N, total gross volume 400 dm3, total storage volume 360 dm3, including 8 dm3 "two star" volume, freezing capacity 20 kg.
+Two-door compressor-type household refrigerator, class N, total gross volume 400 dm, total storage volume 360 dm, including 42 dm "three star" volume and 8 dm "two star" volume.

-20 Marking
+21 Marking

-20.1 Rating plate
+21.1 Rating plate

-Each appliance shall have, on one or several securely fastened rating plates, the following information marked in a permanent and legible manner, either preferably readily visible in normal use or when the appliance is away from a wall or after the removal, without any tool, of a flap or grille;
+Each appliance shall have, on one or several securely fastened rating plates, the following information marked in a permanent and legible manner, either preferably readily visible in normal use or when the appliance is away from a wall or after the removal, without any tool, of a flap or grille:

-- a) the indication "frozen food storage cabinet" or "food freezer"; - b) the trademark or name of the manufacturer or responsible vendor; - c) the model designation; - d) the serial number and/or date of manufacture, which may be coded; - e) the rated gross storage volume, either in cubic decimetres or in litres; - f) the rated storage volume, either in cubic decimetres or in litres, of the following: - the freezer and "three star" cabinet (excluding any "two star" section therein). - the "two star" section(s), if any, within the freezer and "three star" cabinet: - g) the symbol of the class (SN, N, ST or T); - h) the designation and mass, in grams, of the refrigerant (see ISO 817); - all information relating to the energy source, including those laid down by safety regulations; - j) the rated freezing capacity, in kilograms (only for freezers).
+- a) the indication "refrigerator"; - b) the trademark or name of the manufacturer or responsible vendor; - c) the model designation; - d) the serial number and/or date of manufacture, which may be coded; - e) the rated total gross volume, either in cubic decimetres or in litres; - f) the rated storage volume, either in cubic decimetres or in litres, of the following: - the "three star" frozen food storage compartment(s), if any (excluding any "two star" section or compartment therein),

+- the "two star" section(s) or compartment(s), if any, within the "three star" frozen food storage compartment, - the "two star" compartment(s), if any, - the "one star" compartment(s), if any, - the fresh food storage compartment, - the cellar compartment, if any: - g) the symbol of the class (SN, N, ST or T); - h) the designation and mass, in grams, of the refrigerant (see ISO 817); - i) all information relating to the energy source, including those laid down by safety regulations.